MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/storage/cdmstandardsadapter.md

 # Common Data Model standards adapter

-The Common Data Mode standards adapter is the storage adapter that points to the Common Data Model public standards schema documents.
+The Common Data Model standards adapter is the storage adapter that points to the Common Data Model public standards schema documents.
 This adapter is configured to read from a highly reliable CDN network that provides lower latency when it's fetching files.

 The standards schema documents are also published on [GitHub](https://github.com/microsoft/CDM/tree/master/schemaDocuments) for reference purposes.